France reports nearly 6,000 COVID-19 intensive care patients | Health

-The French health ministry reported that the number of patients in intensive care units with COVID-19 increased by another 78 to a new 2021 record of 5,916 as a new nationwide lockdown in place for a week failed to show an impact.
+The French health ministry reported that the number of patients in intensive care units with COVID-19 increased by another 78 to a new 2021 record of 5,916 as a new nationwide lockdown in place for a week has yet to show an impact.

-France also reported 385 new coronavirus deaths in hospitals, compared to 176 on Sunday.
+France also reported 385 new coronavirus deaths in hospitals, compared to 176 on Sunday, taking the cumulative toll 99,135.
+France also reported 8,536 new cases on Monday, taking the total to 5.07 million, a week-on-week increase of 4.84%, the lowest week-on-week increase since Wednesday last week.

+Over the past three weeks, the average week-on-week increase has been around 5.6%, still far below the double-digit week-on-week increases seen throughout most of the autumn of 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)